wso2-extensions/esb-connector-servicenow/docs/aggregate.md

 * sysparmHaving : Query that enables you to filter the data based on an aggregate operation
 * sysparmOrderby: List of values by which to order grouped results
 * sysparmQuery: An encoded query to filter response data
-* keyValuePairs: Filter a query using key-value pairs, key is the name of a field
+* keyValuePairs: Filter  query using key-value pairs, key is the name of a field

 **Sample request**